1. Home

 Lateness.
 While sometimes inevitable, when made a habit, can become a problem for all those involved.
 Lateness at work can affect a multitude of factors like productivity, reliability, accountability, and one’s relationship with coworkers and management.
 According to a national survey, nearly thirty percent of Americans show up late to work daily.
 Odds are, you will encounter an employee who demonstrates chronic lateness in all lines of work.
 As a manager or business owner, it’s crucial to have a plan for addressing employee tardiness with patience and a clearly delineated protocol.
-We’re breaking down some common reasons and solutions for employee lateness at work.
+We’re breaking down some common reasons and solutions for excessive lateness at work.

 Why Are Employees Late for Work?

-employee checking time at workplaceCar troubles, sick kids, a ripped pair of stockings, and the occasional missed alarm are all reasons for making us late to the office from time to time.
+employee checking time at workplaceCar troubles, sick kids, a ripped pair of stockings, and the occasionally missed alarm are all reasons for making us late to the office from time to time.
 As humans, these things are inevitable, and even the promptest of employees are not immune to the late start.
 But what distinguishes this kind of lateness from chronic tardiness?

 As mentioned above, there are uncontrollable factors in life that can contribute to clocking in after an employee’s designated time.
 For example, missing the bus or a delayed train arrival are unfortunate but common transportation mishaps that can cause an employee to arrive past their scheduled time.

 However, constantly coming in late and using transportation issues as an excuse may be the product of poor time management rather than external variables.
 Constant lateness can also come as a result of an incompatible work and home relationship.
-Employees may have difficulty with their set start time due to childcare, health reasons, and other family dynamics.
+Employees may have difficulties with their set start time due to childcare, health reasons, and other family dynamics.
 While these factors are certainly important to address before an employee comes to work, punctuality should be emphasized by management, and compassion should be demonstrated when trying to approach the employee with solutions and guidance to their lateness.

 Is Employee Lateness Such a Big Deal?

 As a business owner or manager, you know that time is money.
-Depending on your industry, workforce organization, and employee roles, it is up to you to determine how much of an effect tardiness has on your business.
+Depending on your industry, workforce organization, and employee roles, it is up to you to determine how much of an effect chronic tardiness has on your business.
 If you rely on employees to open shop and take customer service calls, then lateness at work may not be tolerated.

-How to Handle
+How to Handle Habitual Tardiness at Work?

 Lateness at work is typically a delicate issue for both employees and management.
 It is crucial to approach the situation with grace and compassion.
 Reprimanding and repercussions are often associated with negative behavior and may be practiced; however, before taking that kind of action, business owners should have a clear outline for best practices, company policy, and a plan of action.
 Out of courtesy, these issues should be discussed in a one-on-one setting to promote privacy and avoid embarrassment.